sfgz/t3_installHelp/README.md

 Copy Script in a reachable www-directory and start it.
 Change Password!

 ## config Datei
 Die Datei t3InstallHelper_config.php wird automatisch erstellt, wenn eine Aktion ausgeführt wird.
 Es eenthält u.a. auch das Passwort.
 Konfigurationsdateien können beispielsweise unter https://1password.com gespeichert werden.

 The Script creates automatically the configuration-file t3InstallHelper_config.php.
 It contains the Password.
-This File on can easy be stored on a platform like https://1password.com .
+This File can easy be stored on a platform like https://1password.com .